Chris Cariaso: Mixed martial arts career

 Since turning professional in 2006, Cariaso has competed in several organizations, obtaining wins in large MMA promotions such as Strikeforce and EliteXC, with all of his fights taking place in his native Northern California.
+He then moved to Tucson, Arizona to train with Rise Combat Sports.

 ISCF - International Sport Combat Federation

-Cariaso won the ISCF Bantamweight Title on October 24, 2009 when he defeated Rolando Velasco by TKO at 3:17 of round 2 due to strikes.
+Cariaso won the ISCF Bantamweight Title on October 24, 2009, when he defeated Rolando Velasco by TKO at 3:17 of round 2 due to strikes.

 World Extreme Cagefighting

-Cariaso made his WEC debut against Rafael Rebello on June 20, 2010 at WEC 49.
+Cariaso made his WEC debut against Rafael Rebello on June 20, 2010, at WEC 49.
 He won the fight via unanimous decision.

-Cariaso next faced Renan Barão on December 16, 2010 at WEC 53.
+Cariaso next faced Renan Barão on December 16, 2010, at WEC 53.
 He lost via submission in the first round.